 But this is why a connection is critical: because Capacity is pulling knowledge live from these sources, you can guarantee that the answers are up-to-date and evergreen—whenever the source material is changed, the answer that’s sourced is changed right along with it.
 It’s no surprise that financial services institutions and human resource departments rely on our knowledge sharing platform.
 Capacity is the perfect solution for organizations that can’t afford to get it wrong.

 Our obsessive focus on connecting doesn’t just ensure that answers are always correct, it serves the ultimate goal: sharing.

 At the dawn of the 4th Industrial Revolution, you shouldn’t have to manage your knowledge.
-The same AI that empowers Capacity to connect all your knowledge sources enables the platform to intuitively share that knowledge with your team.
-Our state-of-the-art natural language processing algorithms make it possible for your colleagues to ask questions of Capacity just like they would a fellow colleague, and our machine learning and reinforcement learning help determine which knowledge is most useful in any given circumstance.
+The same AI that empowers Capacity to connect all your knowledge sources enables the platform to serve as an intuitive knowledge sharing solution.
+Our state-of-the-art natural language processing algorithms make it possible for your colleagues to ask questions of Capacity just like they would a fellow colleague, and our machine learning and reinforcement learning help determine which knowledge is most useful when problem solving.

 Knowledge is only as good as the degree to which it’s shared.